 “This award is very special and important for Actelion as it acknowledges our long-term efforts and commitment to rare diseases.
 Managing a rare disease is much more than providing a drug, it includes an open and fruitful collaboration with all stakeholders.
 We are working together with over 120 patient organizations worldwide to support disease awareness, education and patient-centric initiatives.”
 Alessandro Maresta (Head of Global Medical Affairs)

 In September, at the Evening of Hope Gala held by the California Chapter of the Pulmonary Hypertension Association, Jean-Paul and Martine Clozel were presented with the Chapter’s 2016 Legacy Award for their dedication as pioneers in the field of PAH.

 Improving health outcomes for patients is our main goal.
 We use patient-reported outcome (PRO) questionnaires to measure and provide information on the benefits of treatment from the patient’s perspective.
-PROs essentially reflect the voice of the patient, independent from the input and interpretation of physicians, other medical experts and carers.
+PROs essentially reflect the voice of the patient, independent from the input and interpretation of physicians, other medical experts and caregivers.
 They provide insight into outcomes that are not amenable to clinical or laboratory evaluation, such as severity of pain or impact of disease on daily activities.
-In 2016, we introduced the Insomnia Daytime Symptoms and Impacts Questionnaire, thus bringing the total number of PRO projects to five:
+Actelion is currently working on four PRO projects: